Obama’s Post-White House Vacation Delayed By Stormy Weather

 Former First Family To Remain In Washington

-After 8 years as the most powerful man in the world, Barack Obama and his family will remain in Washington D.C. for the next two years as Sasha Obama, the couple’s youngest daughter, finishes high school at Sidwell Friends.
+After eight years as the most powerful man in the world, Barack Obama and his family will remain in Washington D.C. for the next two years as Sasha Obama, the couple’s youngest daughter, finishes high school at Sidwell Friends.
 The doting father is quoted as saying, “Transferring someone in the middle of high school?
 Tough.”
 They have rented a home in the neighborhood of Kalorama.

 The house the Obamas will be moving to belongs to Joe Lockhart, former White House press secretary.
-It is a 9-bedroom Tudor house which was sold for more than $5 million in 2014.
-Currently it is valued at $7 million.
+It is a nine-bedroom Tudor house which was sold for more than $5 million in 2014.
+Currently, it is valued at $7 million.

 The Secret Service will still be in the lives of the Obamas for some time, as former presidents are still entitled to their protection.
 They will continue to be of service to the Obamas and will implement a security strategy for their new residence in order to keep its occupants safe.

 Woodrow Wilson was the last president to remain in Washington D.C. after leaving office.
-Obama, once again dares to tread where few have chosen to go.
+Obama once again dares to tread where few have chosen to go.